EliiseS/AllinOne/README.md

 Please see the sample [`config.toml`](https://github.com/orianna-zzo/AllinOne/blob/master/exampleSite/config.toml).
 The theme is built on Hugo v0.46.

-If you use this as a theme of your project website (not the root directory),make sure not to use a forward slash `/` in the beginning of a `PATH` in your `config.toml`, `img` in your post head and `url` in your data direcotory, because Hugo will turn it into a relative URL and the `absURL` function will have no effect.
+If you use this as a theme of your project website (not the root directory),make sure not to use a forward slash `/` in the beginning of a `PATH` in your `config.toml`, `img` in your post head and `url` in your data directory, because Hugo will turn it into a relative URL and the `absURL` function will have no effect.

 ### Carousel Picture

-Set two params in `config.toml`, `slidesDirPath` and `slidesDirPathURL`.
+Set two parameters in `config.toml`, `slidesDirPath` and `slidesDirPathURL`.

-`slidesDirPath` sets the directory path for hugo server to search. `slidesDirPathURL` sets the rel url for the images.
+`slidesDirPath` sets the directory path for Hugo server to search. `slidesDirPathURL` sets the rel url for the images.

 Here are simple examples for quick start.